Piyavi Wijewardene: People’s Parliament and the Civic Shadow Cabinet

-Piyavi Wijewardene is known for supporting the adaptation of the People’s Parliament and the Civic Shadow Cabinet concept in Sri Lanka as a civic initiative aimed at encouraging public political engagement and policy dialogue.
+Piyavi Wijewardene is known for supporting the adaptation of the People's Parliament and the Civic Shadow Cabinet concept in Sri Lanka as a civic initiative aimed at encouraging public political engagement and policy dialogue.
 His efforts focused on introducing the model in a non-partisan, citizen-led format, distinct from party politics.
 While Piyavi promoted this idea as a grassroots platform for democratic accountability, a formal version of a Shadow Cabinet was also briefly supported by then Prime Minister Ranil Wickremesinghe, who in 2018 proposed an official shadow cabinet within the United National Party (UNP) to enhance parliamentary opposition functions.

 Ocean policy and EEZ advocacy

-Piyavi Wijewardene, through the Shadow Cabinet CIVIC initiative, advocated for greater national focus on Sri Lanka’s Exclusive Economic Zone (EEZ).
-He emphasized that the EEZ, which spans approximately 517,000 km², over eight times the size of the country’s landmass, represents a significant but underutilized resource base.
+Piyavi Wijewardene, through the Shadow Cabinet CIVIC initiative, advocated for greater national focus on Sri Lanka's Exclusive Economic Zone (EEZ).
+He emphasized that the EEZ, which spans approximately 517,000 km^{2}, over eight times the size of the country's landmass, represents a significant but underutilized resource base.
 In this context, he highlighted the potential of the oceanic domain for sustainable economic growth, environmental protection, and long-term national security, while calling on the Government to adopt policies that better integrate oceanic resources and marine ecosystems into development planning.